jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-As of Spring Boot for VMware GemFire (SBDG) 1.3, you can declare VMware GemFire properties from `gemfire.properties` in Spring Boot `application.properties`.
+As of [spring-boot-gemfire-name] 1.3, you can declare [vmware-gemfire-name] properties from `gemfire.properties` in Spring Boot `application.properties`.